CATALOG A-D

 MOOSE #10 by Max De Radiguès (Oily Comics): Hunter and hunted; with fan art by John Porcellino.
 12 mini-sized pages, b+w; $1.00.

-►NEW! - MOOSE #11 by Max De Radiguès (Oily Comics): Things go very wrong; with fan art by Anouk Ricard.
+MOOSE #11 by Max De Radiguès (Oily Comics): Things go very wrong; with fan art by Anouk Ricard.
 12 mini-sized pages, b+w; $1.00.

-►NEW! - MOOSE #12 by Max De Radiguès (Oily Comics): Moose to the rescue; with fan art by Morgan Navarro.
+MOOSE #12 by Max De Radiguès (Oily Comics): Moose to the rescue; with fan art by Morgan Navarro.
 12 mini-sized pages, b+w; $1.00.

-►NEW! - MOOSE #13 by Max De Radiguès (Oily Comics): Going home.
+MOOSE #13 by Max De Radiguès (Oily Comics): Going home.
 Far Art by Vincent Giard.
 12 mini-sized pages, b+w; $1.00.

-►NEW! - MOOSE #14 by Max De Radiguès (Oily Comics): The series concludes in this issue, featuring comeuppance and redemption.
+MOOSE #14 by Max De Radiguès (Oily Comics): The series concludes in this issue, featuring comeuppance and redemption.
 I wish people would buy these from me.
 Max's cartooning is beautiful, and the story is sweet.
 Fan Art by: Eleanor Davis.
 16 mini-sized pages, b+w; $1.00.

 JO DERY is an artist who experiments with storytelling.
 Her works include animated films and videos, drawings, prints, illustration, installation projects, and artist/small-press book publications.
 The great Little Otsu of Portland has published a number of titles with her.